cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit L – pdfparser-js.png](readme_images/pdfparser-js.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows how to located embedded JavaScript in PDFs using PDF-Parser.

 ---